descawed/galsdk/README.md

 a minute for it to finish extracting the game files and you'll be taken to the project view.

 To open an existing project, use File > Open Project (or ctrl-O) and select the project directory.
 To export your changes to a playable CD image, use File > Export (make sure to save first).
+Not all files can be edited within the editor at this time, but if you make changes to project files outside the editor, the export process will still pick them up based on the file modification timestamps.

 ### Tabs
 - **Room** - This is probably the most useful feature of the editor.
 From this tab, you can view the layout of all the